-Survival estimates from egg-to-emergent fry were not available for naturally spawned fall Chinook salmon in the Hanford Reach during 2013.
+Survival estimates from egg-to-emergent fry were not available for naturally spawned fall Chinook salmon in the Hanford Reach during 2014.
 Healey (1998) reported that under natural conditions, 30% or less of the potential eggs deposited resulted in emergent fry or fry and fingerling migrants in the systems studied.
 Quinn (2005) reviewed the available literature and noted that the average egg-to-fry survival rate for Chinook salmon is about 38%.
 McMichael (2003) reported a mean survival of 27.8% for fall Chinook salmon from egg to fry in the Columbia River downstream from Wanapum Dam (Priest Rapids Pool).
 Redds monitored during the McMichael study were dewatered 3.1% of the time during the post-hatch inter-gravel rearing period.
 Survival from egg-to-emergent fry was estimated to be 71% during a recent study that buried cylindrical egg tubes at two locations in the Hanford Reach (Oldenburg et al. 2012).
-If a conservative estimate of egg-to-fry survival rate of 30% is applied to the egg production estimate for 2013, the estimated range of emergent fry in the Hanford Reach is 14.0 to 67.3 million (Table 3).

-The result of calculating an estimate of fry emerging in 2013 based on the escapement estimate may be biased, as there is uncertainty about the actual spawning population in the Hanford Reach.
+If a conservative estimate of egg-to-fry survival rate of 30% is applied to the egg production estimate for 2013, the estimated range of emergent fry in the Hanford Reach is 64.2 to 94.5 million (Table 3).
+The result of calculating an estimate of fry emerging in 2014 based on the escapement estimate may be biased, as there is uncertainty about the actual spawning population in the Hanford Reach.
 Chinook salmon returning downstream after ascending fish ladders (fallback) reduces the accuracy of ladder counts.
-For example, a 43.4% fallback rate was estimated for adult fall Chinook salmon from Priest Rapids Hatchery that were documented passing above Priest Rapids Dam (Table 1; Hoffarth 2014).
 Natural mortality, unmonitored sport fishing, and hooking mortality that are not included in the escapement calculations within the McNary reservoir would further reduce the escapement estimate.

-4.0 2012-2013 Monitoring and Operations under the HRFCPPA
+4.0 2014-2015 Monitoring and Operations under the HRFCPPA

-4.1 Vernita Redd Bar Surveys
+4.1 Vernita Bar Surveys